 The third sign was me not wanting to leave the house.

 It seemed like it was only a matter of time before I became so depressed that all of my hope left me and I was left feeling like a total failure...and I just wanted to die.
 This is hard for me to write about but if it helps even one person then it makes it all worth it.
 You see, there is a stigma around mental health and people think that it is something you can control if you only "think positive" or "get over it" or "realize that people have it worse than you do".
 I heard one or more of these statements from loved ones, I won't tell you which or who.
 Anyway, I quickly learned that statements like that only made it worse.
 It's like telling someone who is angry "Don't be mad" or someone who is anxious, "Just stop being anxious" like it's something you can control.

-The only reason that I am here to tell my story is because I used to work in the Firearms Identification Unit with the Philadelphia Police Department and I didn't want the evidence to get back to my old coworkers.
+The reason that I am here to tell my story is because I used to work in Firearms Identification and I didn't want the evidence to get back to my old coworkers.
 I'll leave you to put two and two together.